 But while places still blow me away, the act of traveling – that adventurous feeling of the first time on the road – has left me.
 When travel became a lifestyle, it didn’t become a permanent adventure, it just became my life.
 Travel is what I do.
 A few days ago, I told some people in a hostel about my blog.
 “You have the coolest job ever!” they replied.
 But I just think of it as life.
 The sense of wonder I had stepping into new cities, trying to figure out guidebook maps, meeting people in hostels- it’s gone.
 Not fully but just a little bit.
 Sometimes I just don’t want to see a new city or go exploring.
 Sometimes I just want to watch True Blood.

-And in two weeks from now, I’ll be itching to get back on the road and wondering what the hell I was bored about in the first place.
+And, I know in two weeks later, I’ll be itching to get back on the road and wondering what the hell I was bored about in the first place.